 Head to Olduvai Gorge on the eastern boundary of the Serengeti Ecological Unit.
 Here the Leakeys found the hominid remains Australopitchecus boisei, Homo habilis, and Homo erectus, plus many other fossils exhibited in the museum at Olduvai.
 Descend into the gorge and visit "Bed I" where Mary Leakey found Australopitchecus boisei.
 If you search the adjacent wash, you may find some fossil fragments.
 A new Masai cultural boma has been established at Olduvai where we can experience the traditional way of life of these pastoral people.
-After lunch, you will marvel at the expansive grasslands of the vast Serengeti Plains spread before you as you enter Serengeti National Park.
+After lunch, take in the expansive grasslands of the vast Serengeti Plains spread before you as you enter Serengeti National Park.
 The alkaline soil, rich in salts like calcium and sodium, creates a hardpan that prevents tree growth and holds rainwater close to the surface to facilitate dense grass growth.
 Continuous grass cropping during feeding maintains this productive and rich food source that sustains the large numbers of wildebeest and other ungulates.
 Amid the grasslands, scan the protruding granite kopjes (pronounced "copies") for predators watching their prey scattered on the plains below.
 Lions, cheetah, and leopards dominate these corridors formed by marshes, the Seronera River, and the kopjes.

-Feb 15-19 ~ Serengeti Plains of Ndutu in the Ngorongoro Conservation Area herds on our way to our lodge.
+Feb 15-19 ~ Serengeti Plains of Ndutu in the Ngorongoro Conservation Area

+Immense herds of blue wildebeest and Burchell's zebras graze the short grass among the Moru and Gol kopjes.
+Search for predators, and then enjoy a picnic lunch while watching the movement of these herds on your way to the lodge.
 During this season, Ndutu is Gail and Doug's favorite area in East Africa because of the wildlife action found here - especially the cheetah moms with cubs who follow the wildebeest nursery herds.